amalkp814/viapp/process_flow.md

 ## 3. Transcription Sequence

-This sequence diagram groups participants by layer (UI, Logic, Core) to clearly show the interaction boundaries.
+This sequence diagram groups participants by layer (UI, Logic, Core) to clearly show the interaction boundaries, including the **asynchronous input queue**.

 ```mermaid
 sequenceDiagram